Order

 Credit Notes for Apparel Brands: Wholesale Shorts, DTC Refunds, Retailer Chargebacks

-A credit note is different from two adjacent operations.
+A credit note is different from two adjacent operations that get confused with it.

 When should an apparel brand issue a credit note?

-Five specific situations account for most credit notes in apparel operations.
+Five specific situations account for the majority of credit notes in apparel operations.

 Situation 1: Short shipments